luanmuniz/social-counter/README.md

 		facebookNumber = socialCounter.getFacebook(),
 		pinterestNumber = socialCounter.getPinterest();

-	console.log(twitterNumber); // return a interget with the number of followers you have on twitter console.log(facebookNumber); // return a interget with the number of likes your page on twitter console.log(pinterestNumber); // return a interget with the number of followers you have on pinterest });
+	console.log(twitterNumber); // return a integer with the number of followers you have on twitter console.log(facebookNumber); // return a integer with the number of likes your page on twitter console.log(pinterestNumber); // return a integer with the number of followers you have on pinterest });
 ```